 Do a debrief with yourself post interview and take notes about the meeting as soon as it's over to gather your thoughts, impressions and assess how you performed in the interview.
 Make a note of who you talked to, how long the interview took, what questions were asked, and the quality of your answers.
 Jot down points about your thoughts about the company, people, culture post interview, your level of interest and fit to the position.

-Have a question for Kylie?
-Ask or leave a comment below!
+Have a question for Kylie or want to leave a comment?